-The first team reaching the majority of wins is declared the winner (this is 4 wins for seniors, 5 for juniors and cadets).
+The first team reaching the majority of wins (4) is declared the winner.
 The remaining contests will not be fought.

 It is compulsory that all athletes listed for the match compete until the team reaches the winning result.
 If an athlete refuses to compete the team will be disqualified.